UdeS-GRO/S4H2020-Tetrabot/README.md

 ### Prerequisites (software)

-The tutorials that follow will state what you need to install their respective softwares.
+The tutorials that follow will state what you need to install their respective software.

 ### Installing